nanometre/bjj-ecommerce-tgc-proj3-react/README.md

 Features                                  | Descriptions
 ----------------------------------------- | ---------------------------------------------
-Registration, login and logout of account | Users can register for an account using an unqiue email (email is not tagged to an existing account) and logging in and out of an account
+Registration, login, and logout of account | Users can register for an account using a unique email (email is not tagged to an existing account) and logging in and out of an account
 View and search all available products    | Master detail view for products and allow users to search and filter products based on certain search criteria
 Add to cart and cart management           | Allow user to add product to cart after logging in and, delete and update cart items.
 Users can checkout their cart items through a payment service provider, Stripe.
-View orders                               | Users can view all thier pending and completed orders.
+View orders                               | Users can view all their pending and completed orders.

 ## 4. Testing
 ### Test Cases
 Manual and unit testing have been done for this project.
-The test cases for the critical functionality of this project are documented [here]().
+The test cases for the critical functionality of this project are documented [here](https://github.com/nanometre/bjj-ecommerce-tgc-proj3-react/blob/main/src/assets/images/readme-images/test-cases.pdf).

 ### Testing for Mobile Responsiveness
 Testing for mobile responsiveness was done using Responsively across iPhone X, iPad, and Generic Laptop.